Lancetnik/FastDepends/docs/docs/tutorial/classes.md

 {!> docs_src/tutorial_2/tutorial_1.py !}
 ```

-Yep, all of these examples can be using as a dependency!
+Yep, all of these examples can be used as a dependency!

 ---